 The author is an Entrepreneur contributor.
 The opinions expressed are those of the writer.

 Nellie Akalp is a passionate entrepreneur, small business advocate and mother of four.
-As founder and CEO of CorpNet.com, a legal document preparation filing service, Nellie helps entrepreneurs start a business, incorporate, form an LLC, set up sole proprietorships (DBAs) and maintain a business in compliance with state filing requirements.
+As founder and CEO of CorpNet.com, a legal document preparation filing service, Nellie helps entrepreneurs incorporate a business, form an LLC, set up sole proprietorships (DBAs) and maintain a business in compliance with state filing requirements.
 Connect with her on Google+